 Discover the pillars of medical history

 For centuries Leiden has played an important role in medical science, as it does to this day.
 Every day new medical discoveries are made and research conducted in the Leiden Bio Science Park.
 In Leiden it all began with the founding of the university, with the medicinal herb gardens of the Hortus Botanicus, and the arrival of Professor Boerhaave and the anatomical theatre in Rijksmuseum Boerhaave that was named after him.
-And then there's Museum Volkenkunde, the museum of ethnology housed in the former Academic Hospital building, the forerunner of the LUMC.
+And then there's Wereldmuseum Leiden, the museum of ethnology housed in the former Academic Hospital building, the forerunner of the LUMC.
 Leiden is truly a city of knowledge, culture and science.
 Because these things often go hand in hand.
 Are you driven by a thirst for knowledge?
 Then walk the discovery route!City walks